twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/manage-different-types-of-file.md

 Firstly, a `modify_` script receives the current contents of the file on the standard input and chezmoi reads the target contents of the file from the script's standard output.
 This can be used to change parts of a file, for example using `sed`.

+!!! note

-Note that if the file does not exist then the standard input to the `modify_` script will be empty and it is the script's responsibility to write a complete file to the standard output.
+    If the file does not exist then the standard input to the `modify_` script will be empty and it is the script's responsibility to write a complete file to the standard output.

 Secondly, if only a small part of the file changes then consider using a template to re-generate the full contents of the file from the current state.